Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 ---
-title: "Expressions are coming for pandas!"
+title: "Expressions are coming to pandas!"
 published: 27 August, 2025
 authors: [marco-gorelli]
 description: "`pd.col` will soon be a real thing!"
 category: [PyData ecosystem]
 featuredImage:
   src: /posts/pandas-expressions/featured.jpg
-  alt: 'panda climbing tree, with `pd.col` writing.
+  alt: 'panda climbing tree, with `pd.col` text above.
 Photo by Chester Ho on Unsplash'
 hero:
   imageSrc: /posts/pandas-expressions/hero.jpg
-  imageAlt: 'panda climbing tree, with `pd.col` writing.
+  imageAlt: 'panda climbing tree, with `pd.col` text above.
 Photo by Chester Ho on Unsplash'

 ---

 > "Express yourself (Ah, ah, ah yeah, ah yeah, ah yeah, ah yeah)" - _Dr.
 Dre_

 17 years ago, pandas came onto the scene and took the Python data science scene by storm.
 It provided data scientists with an efficient way to interact with tabular data and solve real problems.
-Over time, other frameworks have emerged, often inspired by pandas but making various innovations aimed at tackling pandas' limitations.
+Over time, other frameworks have emerged, taking inspiration from pandas whilst addressing some of its many limitations.
 Recently, we've come full-circle, and pandas has introduced a new syntax inspired by the newer wave of dataframe libraries.
 Let's learn about why, and how you can use it!

 ## How to assign a new column in pandas